pdwrc/rc-light-controller/USER-GUIDE.md

 <img src="docs/v1-connector.png">

-Care should be taken to ensure that connectors are correct orientated.
+Care should be taken to ensure that connectors are correctly orientated.

 When connecting to an input that is already in use (e.g. throttle or steering) a Y-lead with two female and one male plug will be required, so that both the